 The Contemporary Jewish Museum (The CJM) is open, and we can't wait to see you!
 Our highest priority is the health and safety of you and our staff.
 Please take a moment to review our health and safety guidelines and contactless ticketing process prior to your visit.
 Here's what to expect during your visit:

-All visitors—including those who have received a COVID-19 vaccine—are required to wear a face covering during their visit.
-A limited number of disposable masks are available, free of charge, at the front desk in the Shenson Welcome Center.
-CJM staff will also wear face coverings at all times.
+All visitors—including those who have received a COVID-19 vaccine and booster—are required to wear a face covering during their visit, and are strongly encouraged to use a non-vented N95, KN95, or KF94 well-fitted mask.
+All CJM staff will wear N95 or KN95 masks at all times.

-Visitors and staff are required to practice physical distancing of at least six feet when in The Museum.
-Layout adjustments have been made throughout the building to reduce capacity and make space for physical distancing.
+Visitors and staff are strongly encouraged to practice physical distancing of at least six feet when in The Museum.

 All visitors will need to book their timed tickets online in advance of their visit, to ensure a contactless check-in process when you arrive at The Museum.
 Book your tickets here.

 Touch-free hand sanitizer stations are located at entrances, elevators, and transaction points.
 Visitors are encouraged to sanitize and wash their hands frequently.